SaintClever/Nebula-Academy/Module-2-Advanced-Programming-Techniques/Lesson-2-Object-Oriented-Programming/Topic-2-Object-Oriented-Programming/Lecture/Python-OOP.md

 ### Tasks:
 1. **Employee Class:** Construct an `Employee` class with data such as employee ID, name, and position.
 2. **Department Class:** Create a `Department` class that manages a group of employees, with methods to add and remove employees.

+### Practical Exercises:
+1. **Car Class Implementation:** Create a Car class with methods like start_engine.
+2. **Electric Car Extension:** Develop an ElectricCar subclass with unique attributes.
+3. **Polymorphism Demonstration:** Use method overriding to demonstrate polymorphism with animal classes.